Blade (1998 film): Plot

-After Blade rejects Frost's offer for a truce, Frost and his men attack the hideout where they infect Whistler and abduct Karen.
+After Blade rejects Frost's offer for a truce, Frost and his men attack the hideout, where they bite Whistler and abduct Karen.
 When Blade returns, he helps Whistler commit suicide.
-When Blade attempts to rescue Karen from Frost's penthouse, he is shocked to find his still-alive mother, who reveals that she came back the night she was attacked and was brought in by Frost, who appears and reveals himself as the vampire who bit her.
-Blade is then subdued and taken to the Temple of Eternal Night, where Frost plans to perform the summoning ritual for La Magra.
-Karen is thrown into a pit to be devoured by Webb, who has transformed into a decomposing zombie-like creature.
-Karen injures Webb and escapes.
-Blade is drained of his blood, but Karen allows him to drink from her, enabling him to recover.
+When Blade attempts to rescue Karen from Frost's penthouse, he is shocked to find his still-alive mother, Vanessa Brooks, who reveals that she came back the night she was attacked and was brought in by Frost, who appears and reveals himself as the vampire who bit her.
+Blade, whose real name is revealed to be Eric Brooks, is then subdued and taken to the Temple of Eternal Night, where Frost plans to perform the summoning ritual for La Magra.
+Karen is thrown into a pit to be devoured by her colleague Webb, who has transformed into a decomposing zombie-like creature.
+Karen injures him and escapes.
+Blade is drained of his blood, but Karen allows him to drink hers, enabling him to recover.
 Frost completes the ritual and obtains the powers of La Magra.
 Blade confronts Frost after killing all of his minions, including his mother, but initially finds him too powerful to defeat.
-Blade injects Frost with all of the syringes of EDTA, and the overdose causes his body to inflate and explode, finally killing him.
+Reasoning that Frost's physical body is still vulnerable, Blade gives him an overdose of EDTA; this triggers an adverse reaction that causes Frost to turn into a grotesque blob before exploding.
 Karen offers to help Blade cure himself; instead, he asks her to create an improved version of the serum so he can continue his crusade against vampires.
-In a brief epilogue, Blade confronts a vampire in Moscow.
+In a brief epilogue, Blade confronts an old vampire enemy in Moscow.